diffix/explorer/README.md

 ### Docker Image from github registry

-The most up-to-date version of the api is published as a docker image in the github registry, tagged `latest`.
+The most up-to-date version of the API is published as a docker image in the github registry, tagged `latest`.

 In order to pull from the github registry you need to authenticate with a github access token:
 1. Go [here](https://github.com/settings/tokens) and create a new token with the `read:packages` permission.